-- apply GDSR accreditation to acknowledge the support of the rebate, the full details of which can be found in the GDSR Accreditation Guidelines on NZ On Air's website - contribute information as required for the compiling of a catalogue of projects supported by the rebate, curated by NZ On Air; and - take part in any evaluation activities or other information gathering exercises led by NZ On Air or MBIE that are required to assess the GDSR's performance against its goals.
+- acknowledge the support of the GDSR in relevant digital games where possible, for example in game credits or loading screens (see 7.
+Accreditation below); - contribute information as required for the compilation of a catalogue of projects supported by the rebate, curated by NZ On Air; and - take part in any evaluation activities or other information gathering exercises led by NZ On Air or MBIE that are required to assess the GDSR's performance against its goals.